ksimons/tributary/README.md

 Notifies a client that changes to the tree have occurred.

 Command properties:
-  * peer (string): a unique identifier of the remote peer.
-The client will need to send this ID back to the server for future messages (like ICE_CANDIDATE).
   * tree (JSON object): the full tree of the broadcast.